asuresh213/Signal-Processing-CS/README.md

 ## What needs work?
 1. While most of the mathematics is optimized, the code itself needs some clever optimization to speed up the sampling process.
+2. The proximal gradient schemes can be better organized to enable ease of import and diversification.